 When people become upset that I point out how history books and schools leave out important stories—like the Black man who first cracked Watergate—it makes me wonder whether some would prefer America to remain in a place where curriculum continues to silence diverse narratives in our national story.
 My concerns are not emotional reactions; they come from intense research into the curriculum used across much of the United States.
 What I have found is that America’s K–12 curriculum often contains glaring holes, and those holes frequently shift depending on the political leanings of a state.

-In more progressive states, curriculum may do a stronger job including Black stories, but other diverse narratives are still regularly erased.
-In more conservative states, curriculum may prioritize Eurocentric narratives, and Black history is often reduced to a small, selective set of stories—sometimes included almost arbitrarily, as if they are “enough.”
-When Native peoples are included, it is often primarily through the lens of them being “in the way” of American progress, rather than as fully human communities with rich life, culture, art, governance systems, and intellectual traditions.
+In some more progressive states, curriculum may do a stronger job of including Black stories, yet other diverse narratives are still routinely left out.
+In some more conservative states, curriculum may prioritize Eurocentric narratives, and Black history is often reduced to a narrow, carefully selected set of stories—sometimes presented as though that limited inclusion is sufficient.
+When Native peoples are discussed, it is frequently through the lens of being “in the way” of American progress, rather than as fully realized communities with rich cultures, art, governance systems, intellectual traditions, and ways of life.

 America has long erased the stories of diverse populations who fought—often at great cost—to be included in the democratic culture of this country.
 And this erasure is even more visible within Christian curriculum, particularly in classical Christian materials.